spectrocloud/librarium/docs/docs-content/architecture/grps-proxy.md

 protocol.

-The Palette agent direct gRPC messages to a freshly started in-memory proxy service that take the original gRPC request and transcode it to HTTP/1.1 protocol and send it over the WebSocket connection to the mangement plane.
+The Palette agent direct gRPC messages to a freshly started in-memory proxy service that take the original gRPC request and transcode it to HTTP/1.1 protocol and send it over the WebSocket connection to the management plane.
 The management plane's websocket handler will then accept the WebSocket message and transcode the message back the HTTP/2 protocol and forward it to the gRPC handler.
 The server will then respond with a gRPC message that will be transcoded to HTTP/1.1 and sent back to the agent over the WebSocket.
 The agent's in-memory proxy will then read the message and transcode it back